Wednesday, June 29, 2011

 Duluth MN – (1) A Cold ass town on a hill where you can't get lost.
 All you have to do is pop the clutch and let the car coast and you'll find your way to Lake Superior.
 The two major Duluthian Pasttimes are Getting Drunk and Getting Frostbite.
 (7) a homophobic, racist… town full of hicks. has no culture whatsoever…

 The above definitions are opinion, not fact.
 More may be viewed at Urban Dictionary.

-I thought it might be fun to give a virtual tour of Daniel Winthrop’s hometown, which is my hometown, too.
+I thought it might be fun to give a virtual tour of Daniel Winthrop’s hometown.
 Photos, unless otherwise noted, are shamelessly stolen (with permission) from my good friend William.

 Wednesday, June 22, 2011

 I have a weird and wondrous story to tell about my path to becoming a published novelist.
 The journey started with (you'll never guess this part)… writing a novel from beginning to end.